 Some of the links below are affiliate links, meaning, at no additional cost to you, I may earn a small commission if you click through and make a qualifying purchase.

-About the Waterfall Route in Baños
+About the Ruta de Las Cascadas (Waterfall Route) in Baños

 In addition, the area is a hub of adventure activities.
 White water rafting, zip lining, giant swings and more await adrenaline lovers.